iama3191/My-mommy-me-blog/README.md

 ### Browser Testing

 I have tested that this application works using Mackboor Air(Retina, 13-inch, 2020), with macOS Monterey 12.6 installed, using the following browsers.

 * Safari Version 16.0 (17614.1.25.9.10, 17614)
 * Google Version 105.0.5195.125 (Official Build) (arm64)

 ### Responsivness

 * I have tested that this website works on different screen sizes from iPhone 5(320px wide) and larger screens (5120 x 2880 px).

 ### Validator Testing

 #### W3C Markup Validator:

 The W3C Markup Validator were used to validate the HTML on all pages of the project to ensure there were no syntax errors in there.
+All the results didn't show any error except for the 'Add recipe' and 'Update recipe' pages, after reading the warning messages, it seems that all came with the Summernote editor: the applied style on the html tags.

 Home page